 Most things in our society point us toward feeling less trust.

-Without the trust of self or the trust of others or the trust of something bigger than us – what’s left?
+Without trust what’s left?
+When you can’t trust yourself, others, or the world around you, you’re left in a vacuum.
 A vacuum of trust.
 A world where trust no longer exists.
 A scary world where no one feels safe.

 << Shudder >>

 Here’s the thing, you must give and receive trust for it to flourish in your life.
 You have to allow it to flow.
 Trust begets trust.
 The more we trust the more we’re able to trust.
-When you can’t trust yourself, you can’t trust anything – even God.
-Because you have to trust your own judgment in order to trust God.
+When you can’t trust yourself, you can’t trust anything.

-Suddenly you’re left feeling empty and like the world doesn’t make sense.
+When you don’t feel like you can trust yourself you’re suddenly left feeling empty and like the world doesn’t make sense.
 All for a lack of trust.

-And yet trust is the very thing you need in order to be able to manifest like the bold brilliant bedazzled being you are.
+And yet trust is the very thing you need in order to lead a happier more successful life.